Ladies of the Lakes

 pick up/drop off

-Our first pick up will be from Lancaster station at 8.30am on Thursday morning.
-From here we'll then head to an easily accessible location in the South Lakes, where those who are driving can meet us and also leave a vehicle for the duration of the trip.
+We'll meet at an easily accessible location in the South Lakes on Friday morning, where vehicles can be left for the duration of the trip.
 We'll spend the rest of the day riding in this area, before heading to our hotel accommodation that evening.

-On Sunday, once we finish riding we will return to the South Lakes meeting point for roughly 6pm, before heading to the Lancaster station drop off for around 7pm latest.
+On Sunday, once we finish riding we will return to the South Lakes meeting point for roughly 5.30pm, leaving plenty of driving time for those with long journeys home.

-If you have any questions about travel please don't hesitate to get in contact and we'll try to make it as easy as possible for you to get here!
+If you have any questions about travel via train or plane please don't hesitate to get in contact and we'll try to make it as easy as possible for you to get here!

 Staying in a good quality hotel which is relatively central to all our riding means we can both ride from the door on some days, and use the van to access different areas on others, returning back to the comfort of the Hotel, and a hearty meal and well-earned drink there each night.